getsetup-io/embed-npm-package/docs/quickstart-upgrade.md

 ## Use the site

-Now that both pages are setup, you can go to the page hosting the "learn" page and click on a class.
-The iframe will request that the hosting page navigates to the "joinClass" page using the `navigationCallBack` we setup.
+Now that both pages are setup, you can go to the page hosting the "discover" page and click on a class.
+The iframe will request that the hosting page navigates to the "watch" page using the `navigationCallBack` we setup.